jant1012/StudentsControl/README.md

-## Student Control without repository layer
+## Student Control using MongoDB as database

-For this project we only use Controller, Service and Entity layers.